 Collecting Data on Disability

-When assessing the situation of disability in a country, it may be difficult to obtain or rely on the accuracy of quantitative data.
+When assessing the situation of access and inclusion of persons with disabilities in a country, it may be difficult to obtain or rely on the accuracy of disability data.
 While the World Health Organization (WHO) estimates that 15 percent of the global population has a disability, national data on disability prevalence is often not available or is significantly underestimated due to unreliable measurements.

 Children with disabilities often go unidentified at birth, which contributes to their invisibility and exclusion from education and other services.
 For programs to meet a country or community’s educational needs, quality data should be collected in order to effectively prioritize, plan for and ensure the best use of resources, and appropriately inform programming needs to provide the best service possible to host-country governments and communities, especially marginalized communities.

 - Opportunity: Leverage data collected by the Demographic and Health Surveys (DHS) Program’s optional Disability Module.
 The module is based on the Washington Group (WG) Short Set of Questions on Disability and is the result of collaboration between the DHS program, WG and USAID.
 This data will help USAID and partners, both local and global, make better informed decisions about disability inclusive policies and programming.